 The Australian sharemarket has opened stronger after comments from Reserve Bank Governor Glenn Stevens raised expectations of an interest rate cut in May.

 Mr Stevens flagged the possibility of further cuts to the cash rate in a speech overnight in New York.

 "The (RBA) board has, moreover, clearly signalled a willingness to lower it even further, should that be helpful in securing sustainable economic growth," he said.

 The RBA's cash rate currently sits at 2.25 per cent, but the central bank is widely expected to cut the rate by a quarter of a percentage point at its May meeting.

-IG market strategist Stan Shamu said investors appeared to have been given a psychological boost from that correction, returning to the banks.
+IG market strategist Stan Shamu said the comments had provided a boost to the share market on Tuesday.

-* The December share price index futures contract was 33 points higher at 5,176, with 10,717 contracts traded.
+* The June share price index futures contract was up 47 points at 5,874 points, with 7,876 contracts traded.

 * National turnover was 270 million securities worth $623 million.